MetPX/sarracenia/docs/source/Contribution/Development.rst

 cycle begins in August, the version in main will be 3.19.08b1... but if development continues into September, one should use this procedure the change the version to 3.19.09b1.

+note on Debian terminology:

+* unstable ... new software brought into the OS stablization tree.
+* testing ... software considered stable enough to be included in the next "stable" release.
+* stable ... part of a stable Debian release: frozen software that will not be patched except for security issues.

+for Metpx-Sr3, we have not yet approached the longevity of versions implied by Debian *stable*.
+The labels don't refer to how stable the software itself is, merely to how often the software changes (increments versions.)
+More info: `https://en.wikipedia.org/wiki/Debian_version_history`_ so when performing releases, the changelog is changed from UNRELEASED to unstable, and back to UNRELEASED when working between releases, as per Debian custom.

 Releasing
 ~~~~~~~~~